Back to Glossary

 Race Procedures

-The 200MPH Club is an exclusive group that recognizes drivers who have achieved speeds of 200 miles per hour or higher in official racing events.
+The 200MPH Club is an exclusive group of race car drivers who have officially achieved speeds of 200 miles per hour or faster during sanctioned motorsport events, earning recognition as an elite achievement in the racing community.